Checklist for New Faculty and Staff

 If you are unsure of which company to buy a cell phone plan with, you can buy a month-to-month or pre-paid cell phone at stores like Walmart and Target.
 You can decide later to change to another company and keep the cell phone number you have.

 When you decide to buy a cell phone plan with a company, you may be able to continue using your current phone or the company may required you to purchase a phone through them.
 Companies will often offer cheaper prices on new phones for new customers.
 However, keep in mind that you may not be able to upgrade or get a new phone with the company until your contract period ends.
-Be sure to read the contract carefully before signing or purchasing service online.
+Be sure to read the contract carefully before signing or purchasing services online.

 The Whistle Out website provides comparisons between cell phone companies.